-It concluded that even a ‘softer’ Brexit could cut inward investment to the UK through customs delays and currency depreciation.
+The research team concluded that even a ‘softer’ Brexit could cut inward investment to the UK through customs delays and currency depreciation.

 Any attempt to make the UK labour market more flexible to remain cost-competitive after Brexit would be of “limited value” as it was already one of the most flexible in the developed world and risked entering a “race to the bottom”.

-Instead, the authors recommended a regional industrial strategy that focussed on sectors where free trade with the EU was less important.
+Instead, the authors recommended a regional industrial strategy that focused on sectors where free trade with the EU was less important.
 They also recommended devolving more power to the regions, without resorting to a situation where regions competed for inward investment and returned to the excessive subsidies offered to attract business during the 1990s.